soulspace-org/overarch/doc/design.md

 Q: **Is a global configuration (e.g. via config file) needed?**

    A potential use case would be the generation of internal links for imports on systems without an internet connection or with proxy restrictions on raw.githubusercontent.com.

    Another use case would be the configurable inclusion of sprite/icon libraries.

-A:
+A: It does not seem to be needed so far.

 Component Design